zinuoli/zinuoli/README.md

 ### You may be interested in:
 - Our work <a href="https://github.com/CXH-Research/DocShadow-SD7K">SD7K High-resolution Shadow Removal</a>.
-- Our work <a href="https://github.com/CXH-Research/FilmNet">Filmset Large-scale film style dataset</a>.
+- Our work <a href="https://github.com/CXH-Research/FilmNet">Filmset Large-scale Film Style Dataset</a>.